Widget API

 Widget Snippet

-).
-It will load the Widget API under the globally available webfuse
+Add the widget code to relevant page;s of your web application (ideally within <HEAD>).
+It will load the Widget API under the globally available webfuse namespace.

 isInsideSession

-Section titled “Example”if (webfuse.isInsideSession) { console.log('This page is running inside a Webfuse Session');}
+Section titled “Example”if (webfuse.isInsideSession) { console.log('This page is running inside a Webfuse Session');}currentSession

 Section titled “initSpace()”Initializes a Space with the provided widget key and Space ID.
 This method must be called before any other API operations.